Pittsburgh Restaurant Micro-reviewsPete Su

 - Legume - North Craig Street

-Pete: My favorite place in town.
+Pete: A long time favorite, now in a new spot.
 Excellent French-inspired food with a homey Pittsburgh touch to it.
 Get the cassoulet if they have it.
 Best chocolate dessert in town.

 rlink: I don't get here often enough.
 Waiting until 5PM to post the daily menu makes deciding when to go a pain, but the food is worth it.